Gas Lane

 gallery

 This colourised photograph, taken around 1960 from Central Road, is looking across Middle Street with the junction of Station Road (now Old Station Road) at extreme left.
-Right of centre the three-gabled building was the Town Gas Works offices, originally also accommodation for the Gas Works Manager and his family, (now, after an art deco makeover in the 1970s, converted to the shop of St Margaret's Somerset Hospice).
+Right of centre the three-gabled building was the Town Gas Works offices, originally also accommodation for the Gas Works Manager and his family, (most recently, after an art deco makeover in the 1970s, converted to the shop of St Margaret's Somerset Hospice, but now vacant).
 At extreme right the building with the 'Middle Street Centre' sign was the earlier Railway Inn, now the site of the William Dampier.
 The entrance to Gas Lane was between the two trees at left, the site is now occupied by the former Key Markets House, later (2014) converted to a Premier Inn.

 In this colourised photograph the photographer has walked down Gas Lane for a hundred yards or so and has turned around to see the former Town Gas Works offices left of centre and the former Railway Inn directly ahead.
 At left the gas works have been all but demolished.
 At right a railway wagon sits on the shunting sidings that ran all the way to Middle Street through the coal yard started by William Skinner in the 1860s (it later became Burt's coal yard).
 The fence running alongside Gas Lane was made of railway sleepers and was used to contain huge heaps of coal.